intarchboard/draft-iab-rfc4052bis/draft-iab-rfc4052bis.md

 ## Speaking for the IETF

+In certain situations, the liaison manager may carry additional messages for providing further context.
+For such additional communication, liaison managers may use any applicable businesslike approach, from private to public communications, and bring in other parties as needed.
-The mandate for IETF liaison managers is strictly limited to conveying IETF consensus to the liaised organization.
-The liaison manager must not send liaison statements on their own initiative to a liaised organization on behalf of IETF, or any of its areas and working groups.
+However, the mandate for IETF liaison managers is strictly limited to conveying IETF consensus to the liaised organization.
 The liaison manager speaks on behalf of the IETF on the subject matter of the liaison, but only after making sure that the IETF consensus is understood.
+Specifically, if these communications aim to "represent the IETF", they must have consensus, e.g. by being based on an RFC or some other formal statement by a group within the IETF.

 # Security Considerations